ahl389/paint-css-framework/readme.md

 #### Module

 Module elements are created inside container elements.
-Modules are your more basic content block/element.
+Modules are your basic content block/element.
 They will automatically flow from left to right.
-At the very least, you assign each module a width class.
+In most use cases, you will paint them with a `width` class, but it's not required.
+If you don't paint them with a `width` class, then they assume their natural width.
+THis is useful when creating navigation bars, for example.

 ```html
 <section class = "banner" id = "banner-your-id">